Core Concepts

 java.sql.PreparedStatement

 and passed along to your JDBC driver for processing.
-This interface allows you to control per-statement how this mapping should be performed.
+This interface allows you to control per-parameter how binding should be performed.
+More details are available in the Parameter Binding documentation.

 StatementLogger